akka/akka/akka-docs/src/main/paradox/persistence.md

 Message storage has the following operations:

- * `ReadMessages` Read the messages from the storage.
+ * @apidoc[ReadMessages] Read the messages from the storage.
- * `WriteMessages` Write messages to the storage.
+ * @apidoc[WriteMessages] Write messages to the storage.
- * `DeleteMessages` Delete messages from the storage.
+ * @apidoc[DeleteMessages] Delete messages from the storage.
- * `ReadSeqNum` Read the highest sequence number for particular persistence id.
+ * @apidoc[ReadSeqNum] Read the highest sequence number for particular persistence id.

 Snapshot storage has the following operations:

- * `ReadSnapshot` Read the snapshot from the storage.
+ * @apidoc[ReadSnapshot] Read the snapshot from the storage.
- * `WriteSnapshot` Writhe the snapshot to the storage.
+ * @apidoc[WriteSnapshot] Writhe the snapshot to the storage.
- * `DeleteSnapshotsByCriteria` Delete snapshots in the storage by criteria.
+ * @apidoc[DeleteSnapshotsByCriteria] Delete snapshots in the storage by criteria.
- * `DeleteSnapshotByMeta` Delete particular snapshot from the storage by its metadata.
+ * @apidoc[DeleteSnapshotByMeta] Delete particular snapshot from the storage by its metadata.

 The `tryProcess()` method must return one of the processing results:

- * `ProcessingSuccess` Successful completion of the operation.
+ * @apidoc[ProcessingSuccess] Successful completion of the operation.
 All the messages will be saved/read/deleted.
- * `StorageFailure` Emulates exception from the storage.
+ * @apidoc[StorageFailure] Emulates exception from the storage.
- * `Reject` Emulates rejection from the storage.
+ * @apidoc[Reject] Emulates rejection from the storage.

 **Note** that snapshot storage does not have rejections.
 If you return `Reject` in the `tryProcess()` of the snapshot storage policy, it will have the same effect as the `StorageFailure`.